Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 ; ...
 ```

-#### `10050-10099` Move Team To Techno Location Actions
+#### `10050-10099` Move Team to Techno Location actions

-- These Actions instructs the TeamType to use the TaskForce to approach the target specified by the second parameter.
-Look at the tables below for the possible Actions (first parameter value).
+- These actions instructs the TeamType to use the TaskForce to approach the target specified by the second parameter.
+Look at the tables below for the possible actions (first parameter value).

 In `aimd.ini`:
 ```ini